Aggouri/acheron/Readme.md

 ## Configuration Store
 The configuration is stored in Apache Cassandra.
 A non-secure and basic admin REST API is available for most configuration operations.
 Nevertheless, you may have to execute some CQL statements yourself.

+## Message Broker
+Acheron instances communicate with each other through a RabbitMQ message broker.
+The message broker is required when scaling Acheron instances up.

 ## OAuth2
 The OAuth2 plugin uses Hydra, a lightweight, scalable and cloud native OAuth2 authorisation server (from ORY).

-# 3. Running Acheron, Cassandra and Hydra
+# 3. Running Acheron, Cassandra, RabbitMQ and Hydra
 This is a very crude set of commands that kinda gives an idea of what is required to run the whole thing.
 This section will be updated later, when the project has progressed.

-## Acheron
+## Running Acheron
 To run Acheron, please clone the repo and either use your IDE or run ```./mvnw spring-boot:run```.

 You need to export the following enviornment variables, the values of which you get from Hydra.
 See the configuration section below.